gtsteffaniak/blog/public/posts/2023/December/process_simplify_modules.md

 maintainers, I will implement it myself slowly over time removing all modules from the dependencies.
 I am in no hurry!
 It will be worth the effort and I see no need to move to vue3 now or in the future until my finally ocker images have vulnerabilities.
-Right now they are squeaky clean (unlike the original which has 12 vulnerabilities), only the developer tools have vulnerabilities:
+Right now they are squeaky clean - unlike the original which has 12 vulnerabilities.
+Albeit, due to golang and OS... which I updated on the first day.
+Not sure why they haven't addressed that.

+Anyways, the only vulnerabilities in the workflow are due to npm packages for dev tools only (not present in compiled output).
+These can't be resolved until I stop using vue 2:

 ```bash
 npm i